fastoch/Networking/Access_Control_Lists.md

 ## Lab

-We're still using the same topology with 2 VLANs:
+We're still using the same topology (see VLAN_Trunk_Links.md) with 2 VLANs:
 - VLAN 10 for workstations, subnet 192.168.10.0 /24
 - VLAN 20 for servers, subnet 192.168.20.0 /24
-- A router configured as Router on a stick (ROAS),
+- A router configured as Router on a stick (ROAS) to pass traffic between the 2 subnets

--
+Right now, all traffic is allowed between these subnets, but we want to restrict this a bit.

+**Goal #1**:
+- block regular HTTP traffic to the servers
+- allow https traffic to the servers
+- block all other traffic to the servers

+**Goal #2**:
+- allow the servers to SSH to the router
+- don't let the workstations SSH to the router
+- prevent telnet to the router from any location
+- do not block any other IP traffic to the router